Why Staffing? Jobs, Flexibility, and More.

 Many staffing companies specialize in one or several skill sectors.
 When you’re checking out which firms to explore, plan to contact those that serve your occupational niche and request specific assignments for the kind of work that interests you most.

-Many staffing companies already offer health insurance to their temporary and contract employees, and starting in 2015, employers will have to provide access to coverage in compliance with the Affordable Care Act (ACA).
+Employers provide access to coverage in compliance with the Affordable Care Act (ACA).

 The American Staffing Association and its members are committed to compliance with the law, and staffing companies will work closely with their temporary and contract employees to ensure they understand their rights, opportunities, and obligations under the ACA.